Adaptive Cut Selection in Mixed-Integer Linear Programming: Motivating Adaptive Cut Selection

 \section{Motivating Adaptive Cut Selection}

-We begin this section by introducing a simplified cut scoring rule and discussing how the parameters for such a score are traditionally set in solvers.
-Following this, a series of lemmas and a theorem will be proven using a simulated pure cutting plane approach.
+This section introduces a simplified cut scoring rule, and discusses how the parameters for such a rule are traditionally set in solvers.
+A theorem is then introduced that motivates the need for adaptive cut scoring rules, and is proven in Appendix \ref{sec:proof} using a simulated pure cutting plane approach.

 Consider the following simplified version of SCIP's default cut scoring rule (see Section \ref{sec:scip_cut} for the default scoring rule):

 Using the general MILP definition given in \eqref{eq:mip}, we define the cut measures integer support (\texttt{isp}) and objective parallelism (\texttt{obp}) as follows: